When does NIP transfer from fields to henselian expansions?: Introduction and Motivation

 \section{Introduction and Motivation}

 There are many open questions connecting NIP and henselianity, most prominently \begin{Q} \begin{enumerate} \item Is any valued NIP field $(K,v)$ henselian? \item Let $K$ be an NIP field, neither separably closed nor real closed.
 Does $K$ admit a definable non-trivial henselian valuation? \end{enumerate} \end{Q} Both of these questions have been recently answered positively in the special case where `NIP' is replaced with `dp-minimal' (cf. Johnson's results in \cite{Joh15}).
+Moreover, Johnson also showed that question (1) can be answered affirmatively when the characteristic of $K$ is positive and showed a positive answer to question (2) when `NIP' is replaced by `dp-finite of positive characteristic' (\cite{Joh19}).

-The question discussed here is the following: \begin{Q} Let $K$ be an NIP field and $v$ a henselian valuation on $K$.
+The question discussed here is the following: \begin{Q} Let $K$ be an NIP field (in an expansion of the language of rings) and $v$ a henselian valuation on $K$.
 Is $(K,v)$ NIP? \end{Q} Note that this question neither implies nor is implied by any of the above questions, it does however follow along the same lines aiming to find out how close the bond between NIP and henselianity really is.

 The first aim of this article is to show that the answer to Question \ref{mainq} is `yes' if $Kv$ is not separably closed: { \begin{Thm} Let $(K,v)$ be henselian and such that $Kv$ is not separably closed.
 Then $v$ is definable in the Shelah expansion $K^\mathrm{Sh}$. \end{Thm} } See section \ref{Sh} for the definition of $K^\mathrm{Sh}$.
 The theorem follows immediately from combining Propositions \ref{notreal} and \ref{real}.
 If $v$ is definable in $K^\mathrm{Sh}$, then one can add a symbol for the valuation ring $\mathcal{O}$ to any language $\mathcal{L}$ extending $\mathcal{L}_\textrm{ring}$ and obtain that if $K$ is NIP as an $\mathcal{L}$-structure, then $(K,v)$ is NIP as an $\mathcal{L} \cup \{\mathcal{O}\}$-structure.
 Theorem \ref{A} is proven using the definability of the canonical $p$-henselian valuation.
 We make a case distinction between when $Kv$ is neither separably closed nor real closed (Proposition \ref{notreal}) and when $Kv$ is real closed (Proposition \ref{real}).